newwayland/baseline-economy/notes/issues.md

 - Wages rises and cuts apply all workers in a firm immediately

-- Workers can change jobs immediately, but are fired with one months notice
+- Workers can change jobs immediately, but are fired with one month's notice

 ## Issues